sgvhak/rover-web/index.md

 * Dec 18, 2018 - Command Line Heroes podcast is live.
 Listen for us at 3:13 to 3:58 and 24:47 to 25:16
 * Feb 9, 2019 - Santa Susana STEAM Expo - new magnetic hubcaps
 * Feb 20, 2019 - SGVHAK Rover borrowed for JPL outreach event at Logan McBride HS in Long Beach
-* Mar 9, 2019 - Giving the "Trouble with Rovers" talk at SCALE 17x
+* Mar 9, 2019 - "Trouble with Rovers" talk at SCALE 17x - new LED face
-* Mar 16, 2019 - Caltech Science for March
+* Mar 16, 2019 - Caltech Science for March, with Santa Susana HS